Virtual-Lab-UI/Virtual-Lab-UI-2_0/worklog.md

 Doing more formatting things with css, wierd formatting things with the zoom window need to fix.
 Next on the list is getting the tabs to work, and then getting the interactive element to work with vickers.

-## September 15 [11:00PM - 2:00PM]
+## September 15 [11:00PM - 2:00PM] [6:00PM - 8:00PM]

 All my formatting things with the zoom window size got reverted, so did those again.

 GOING TO TRY AND IMPLEMENT SESSION STORAGE.
 Going to use it to keep track of what video you were on when you reload.

+Implemented correctly, all seems good.
+Time to push, and then add the main popup of the event, the instructions [?].